theforestvn88/rails_dbs_load_balancer/README.md

     Whenever it could not connect to a database, it mark that database have down for `db_down_time` seconds and ignore it on the next round, and try to connect to the next available database.

-    After `db_down_time` seconds, the load balancer will try to connect this database again.
+    After `db_down_time` seconds, this database will be assumed available again and the load balancer will not ignore it and try to connect again.

     Whenever the redis-server has down (or you dont setup redis), distribute load balancers will process offline on each server until redis come back.